africanmathsinitiative/textbook-maths-form1/README.md

 Note to add: Real Life examples to introduce topics.

-Note to add: When can we stop finding ways of multiply a number by two factors when finding all the factors and why.
+Note to add: Factors of Natural Numbers section: When can we stop finding ways of multiply a number by two factors when finding all the factors and why.
 At least one example.

 Note to add: a comprehension exercise from a 'real world' scenario